AcbarAcrobat/ui-selenide-tests/README.md

 # ui-selenide-tests
 Sample test for Evotor

-If you installed JDK + Gradle:
+Install JDK + Gradle on your machine:

 Go to /path/to/ui-selenide-test

-$ gradle init
+$ gradle build
-press enter

-When projetct is initialized:
-$gradle build